Health and safety in rented accommodation

 - the dwelling is capable of providing adequate heating, which ideally means controllable central heating and insulation, with equipment and the fabric of the building in good repair

 - electricity and gas supplies, and the sanitation (drains, basins, sinks, baths and WCs) in working order

 - has no fall or trip hazards

 - water heating equipment is in working order

 - is free from damp

 - all gas appliances and fittings are maintained in good order

-- that gas boilers get an annual safety check - carried out by someone who is registered with the Gas Safe Register
+- gas boilers get an annual safety check - carried out by someone who is registered with the Gas Safe Register

 - a record of the safety checks is kept and issued to you within 28 days of each annual check

 The occupier is responsible for maintaining gas appliances which they own, or are entitled to take with them at the end of the letting.

-If the landlord supplies new appliances, he or she should also provide any instruction booklets.
+If the landlord supplies new appliances, they should also provide any instruction booklets.

 Carbon monoxide (CO)

-Carbon monoxide is a colourless and odourless gas which is difficult to detect.
+Carbon monoxide is a colourless, odourless gas which is difficult to detect.
 It is formed when domestic fuels such as gas, coal or wood are burned and can cause serious brain injuries or even death.

-There are a number of measures you should take to prevent a fire in your home.
-These include:
+You should take measures to prevent a fire in your home:

 - fit a smoke alarm and check the batteries regularly